-1.3 Board processes
+1.3 Board Processes

-CSL has entered into a written agreement with each director and senior executive setting out the terms of their appointment, including their respective roles and responsibilities.
+CSL offers appointment letters to each director and senior executive, which are signed and returned to CSL, setting out the terms of their appointment, including their respective roles and responsibilities.

-The Company Secretary monitors the Board and committee policies and procedures and assists the Board and its committees on governance matters.
-The Company Secretary is accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board.
+The Company Secretary monitors Board and committee policies and procedures, and supports the Board and its committees on governance matters.
+The Company Secretary is accountable directly to the Board, through the Chair, on all matters related to the proper functioning of the Board.

-All directors have access to the Company Secretary for advice and services relating to their director duties.
+All directors have access to the Company Secretary for advice and support relating to their duties as a director.
 The Board approves any appointment or removal of the Company Secretary.

-Directors are entitled to access independent professional advice at CSL's expense to assist them in fulfilling their responsibilities as appropriate.
+Directors are entitled to access independent professional advice at CSL's expense to assist them in fulfilling their responsibilities as appropriate (subject to the Board's approval).

-Details of Board meetings and committee meetings held during the year and individual directors' attendance at these meetings can be found in the Directors' Report of the 2023 Annual Report available on CSL.com (Investors).
+Details of Board meetings and committee meetings held during the year and individual directors' attendance at these meetings can be found in the Directors' Report of the 2024 Annual Report available on CSL.com.